Enter the World of Global Maritime Navigation

 At Kiplin Hall and Gardens

 These curious instruments belonged to John Delaval Carpenter (1790 – 1853), the 4th Earl of Tyrconnel, a title he inherited from his uncle.
 Carpenter was a British peer and member of the North York Corps of Yeomanry.
 He lived at Kiplin Hall, using these implements on his yacht.
 However, upon his death, they were inherited by a Royal Navy captain.
-At least one of them travelled the world to British colonies in the Caribbean.
+At least one of these objects travelled the world to British colonies in the Caribbean.

 A Sextant